qaiik/blkt-reader/README.md

 &nbsp;&nbsp;&nbsp;No delay</br>

 Global:<br>
-  +getCoins.js
+  * getCoins.js
-    +Use on market.
+    * Use on market.
 Gives you the max possible coins and xp for the day.
   +selldupe.js
     +Use on blooks page, sells are your dupe blooks, so you get to keep your blooks, but get coins.
   +spamopenboxes.js